Skip to main content

 NUSeq has offered single-cell sequencing since 2017.
 This state-of-the-art technology offers unprecedented opportunities to study cell-to-cell variation, identify/visualize different cell types/identities in a population, and infer cellular developmental trajectories.
 To help users accomplish these goals, NUSeq assists users in every step of this process – from cell prep and sequencing library construction to bioinformatic analysis.

 As the technology evolves, single-cell sequencing becomes more diverse to meet varying project needs.
-Currently, NUSeq offers two high-throughput single-cell sequencing platforms (10x Genomics and Parse Biosciences) and one for low-throughput projects which need to sequence a small number of cells but at much greater sequencing depths.
-Below is an overview of each of the platforms provided by NUSeq:
+Currently, NUSeq offers multiple high-throughput single-cell sequencing platforms (10x Genomics, Illumina, and Parse Biosciences-now acquired by Qiagen), and one for low-throughput projects which need to sequence a small number of cells but at much greater sequencing depths.
+As of November 2025, single cell methylation sequencing is being established.
+Below is an overview of the established platforms at NUSeq:

-• Applications: 3’ and 5’ single-cell (or nucleus) RNA-seq, T-cell and B-cell V(D)J clone profiling, cell surface protein profiling, single nucleus ATAC-seq and multiome (simultaneous single nucleus ATAC-seq and RNA-seq on the same cells)
+• Applications: 3’ and 5’ single-cell (or nucleus) RNA-seq, T-cell and B-cell V(D)J clone profiling, cell surface and intracellular protein profiling, standalone single nucleus ATAC-seq and multiome (simultaneous single nucleus ATAC-seq and RNA-seq on the same cells)

 • Parse Biosciences

-• Input type: fixed single-cell or nucleic suspension
+• Input type: fixed single-cell or nucleus suspension

 • Application: single-cell (or nucleus) RNA-seq